3 Using Scene Builder with Login Eclipse IDE

 Using Scene Builder Samples From Eclipse IDE

 Use the following information to use the Scene Builder samples.
-The HelloWorld application is used for illustratative purpose.
+The Login application is used for illustratative purpose.

-Ensure that you have downloaded JavaFX Scene Builder Samples bundle from
+Ensure that you have downloaded JavaFX Scene Builder Samples bundle file from the Additional Resources section of the Java SE Download page at

 Create a new JavaFX Project by selecting File, and then choosing New and then Other.